cert-orangecyberdefense/datalake/README.md

 You can also use a script directly by using the following command: `<script_name> <script_options>`.

-> /!\ Make sure to use utf-8 **without BOM** when providing a file (-i option)
+> /!\ Make sure to use utf-8 **without BOM** when providing a file as input (`-i, --input` parameter)

 #### Cli parameters

-Parameters common and optional for all commands:
+Common parameters for all commands:
-> --debug  display more information for debugging purposes
-> -e to change the environment {preprod, prod},  default is **prod**
+* `-e, --env <preprod|prod>` :   Datalake environment.
+Default is **prod**
-> -o will set the output file as the API gives it.
+* `-o, --output <OUTPUT_PATH>` : will set the output file as the API gives it.
+No default
+* `-D, --debug`  : will raise the verbosity of the program (by displaying additional DEBUG messages).
+Default log level is INFO
-> -q will quiet the verbosity of the program (but still show errors / warnings)
+* `-q, --quiet` : will quiet the verbosity of the program (but will still show ERROR / WARNING messages).
+Default log level is INFO

+Commands can also have additionary mandatory or optional parameters

 For information about each command and more, please check [the documentation directory](https://github.com/cert-orangecyberdefense/datalake/tree/master/docs)